 A Themed Learning Community (TLC) is a group of two-four courses taken by the same set of approximately 25 students over the course of a semester.
 These courses are taught in a way that will allow you to explore a common theme across all of the courses in your TLC.
-Whether you are a student looking for a TLC or a faculty member or advisor who wants to learn more about starting a new TLC, we can help.

 Discover the Benefits of TLCs

 Being part of a TLC means that you are enrolled in the courses offered through particular TLC.
 Some students prefer TLCs because of the idea of having the same group of peers in a few classes.
 Others like that the classes offered through TLCs are covering one overall theme.
 Students can also enroll in a TLC because it is related to their major or just because they are interested in the topic!

 Small Class Size: All TLCs are restricted to less than 25 students.
 This smaller class size allows students an opportunity to build friendships with each other early in their first semester.